jxmot/nodejs-readSync-bug/README.md

 When `fs.readSync()` is called with the appropriate parameters it does not read the file.
 No errors are generated and the only indication that something is wrong is that `fs.readSync()` returns `0` and not the quantity of bytes read.

-This bug seems to be specific to v12.16.1.
-The same code has been tried with 12.18.4 and no issues are seen.

 ### Testing

 I used `nvm` to enable Node.js v12.16.1 on the Windows platform and veriifed the same unwanted behavior of `fs.readSync()`.
 I also tested with other versions of Node.js, they have a similar bug.